solo-io/service-mesh-for-less-blog/README.md

 - Load generator per namespace targeting tier 1 application level
   - deployed to separate loadgen node pool to ensure unbiased performance measurements by preventing resource contention and interference
   - using n2-standard-8 spot instances in autoscaling mode
-  - Each loadgen client is configured at 450 RPS to drive a total of *22.5K RPS* to our applications
+  - Load generator drives 450 RPS into each application frontend.
+The internal call fanout is over 4 tiers so each namespace is processing ~2250 RPS and with 50 namespaces that gives us a total mesh RPS of **~112,500 RPS**
   - CPU requests: 500m // CPU limits: 500m (guaranteed QoS)
   - MEM requests: 300Mi // MEM limits: 300Mi (guaranteed QoS)